Spark Interest in Computer Science

 Science Buddies has a number of projects that offer examples of app creation or game design used as a way to respond to a problem or create a solution that may be the focus of other class subjects.

 - Go Fish!
 Creating an Ocean-Friendly Fishing Video Game: in this project, students are challenged to design and create a game that helps explain the problem of over-fishing and the importance of sustaining healthy fish populations.
 Using this example as a model of using game development to educate others about social or environmental problems, students can choose any current environmental issue of interest and brainstorm and model ways to more effectively "teach" people by reaching them through the popular medium of a video game.

-- Staying Healthy with Personal Medicine Apps: in this human biology project, students think about the importance of taking medicines on time and use MIT's App Inventor to develop a mobile reminder app.
+- Building Personal Medicine Apps to Help Patients: in this human biology project, students think about the importance of taking medicines on time and use MIT's App Inventor to develop a mobile reminder app.
 This introduction to App Inventor can be applied to the creation of other health-oriented or reminder apps, as well.